Accounting for Federal Budget economic recovery stimulus measures – JobMaker Hiring Credit

 - In order to receive the rebate, the entity must comply with certain conditions, including that it is an eligible employer creating jobs for eligible employees working on average 20 hours per week for each quarter (claim period), and

-- The conditions in 2. above relate directly to the operating activities of the entity, i.e. the employees must be employed in the entity’s business for each quarter.
+- The conditions in 2. above relates directly to the operating activities of the entity, i.e. the employees must be employed in the entity’s business for each quarter.

 Income for the JobMaker government grant is only recognised when there is reasonable assurance that the entity will comply with the conditions relating to the grant, and that the grant will be received (AASB 120, paragraph 7).